rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 The core copy-on-write implementation relies on the factory function `as_exposure_tracked_buffer` and the two classes `ExposureTrackedBuffer` and `BufferSlice`.

-A `ExposureTrackedBuffer` is a subclass of the regular `Buffer` that tracks internal and external references to its underlying memory.
+An `ExposureTrackedBuffer` is a subclass of the regular `Buffer` that tracks internal and external references to its underlying memory.
 Internal references are tracked by maintaining [weak references](https://docs.python.org/3/library/weakref.html) to every `BufferSlice` of the underlying memory.
 External references are tracked through "exposure" status of the underlying memory.
 A buffer is considered exposed if the device pointer (integer or void*) has been handed out to a library outside of cudf.
 In this case, we have no way of knowing if the data are being modified by a third party.

 `BufferSlice` is a subclass of `ExposureTrackedBuffer` that represents a _slice_ of the memory underlying a exposure tracked buffer.